technicat/resume/resume.md

 Be the ball!
 A Unity reimplementation of the classic bowling game, licensed from Hyper Entertainment.
 Available on Itch.io, Steam, and the App Store.

+> One of MacLife's Greatest iPhone Apps of 2009

 *bowling, 3D, video game, Unity*

 ### [Cinefex iPad Edition](https://apps.apple.com/us/app/cinefex/id512379220) @ Cinefex